 To directly import a GenBank sequence, click the "download" icon located in the right upper part of the Main Panel.
 In the subsequent dialog, fill in the GenBank accession number and click the Download button.

 To save a DNA sequence in a file, you have two options.
 Fasta format stores only the sequence labeled with a header (>name).
 To store a sequence with marked features, you have to use the GenBank format.
 This format was established for the DNA sequence records in the GenBank database.
-Due to this, it is supported by many if not all molecular genetics softwares.
+Due to this, it is supported by many if not all molecular genetics software products.

 To work with multiple sequences in parallel (in silico molecular cloning), click the "new window" icon located in the center of the upper part of the Main Panel to open another WebDSV window.